tihomirj/GettingAndCleaningDataProject/README.md

 - Appropriately labels the data set with descriptive variable names.
 - From the above mentioned data set, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

-The sript downloads the Samsung data (which are zipped) in a subdirectory `./data`.
+The sript downloads the Samsung data (which is zipped) in a subdirectory `./data`.
+If `./data` does not exist, the script creates it.
 The data is unzipped in `./data/UCI HAR Dataset` .
-The final independent dataset is created in  `./data/UCI HAR Dataset`.
+The final independent dataset with the average of each variable for each activity and each subject is created in `./data/UCI HAR Dataset`.
 The file is `tidydata.txt`

 The script is written in R version 3.1.2 (2014-10-31) -- "Pumpkin Helmet".
 It was run and tested on RStudio Version 0.98.1091 – © 2009-2014 RStudio, Inc.